-Genes and age are the two things that influence maximum heart rate the most, in addition to medication that lowers the heart rhythm.
+Genes and age are the two factors that influence maximum heart rate the most, in addition to medication that affects the heart rhythm.
 Our research shows that neither gender, smoking nor BMI influences HRmax.
 Neither does how much you exercise nor your physical capacity.

 Why does the HRmax Calculator ask for gender?

-Gender has very limited influence on maximum heart rate, but men seem to hav marginally higher HRmax than women.
+Gender has very limited influence on maximum heart rate, but men seem to have marginally higher HRmax than women.
 That's why gender is included in our calculator.

 Why does the HRmax Calculator ask for height and weight?

 The HRmax Calculator also includes a BMI calculator.
 Body weight and height are not part of the formula that estimates your maximum heart rate, but is used to calculate BMI.
 Values between 18 and 25 are considered normal body weight.

 What are beta blockers, and why does the HRmax Calculator ask if I use them?